IvanGDR/K8S-RBAC/README.md

 #### Creating a new user config file for K8S

-Lets tell kubectl to look to a new config that does not exist yet
+Lets tell kubectl to look to a new config that does not exist yet, in this case "dev-config" file

 ```
 $ export KUBECONFIG=~/.kube/dev-config
 ```

-In order to start building that dev-config file, we need to pass cluster, credential and context information.
+In order to start building that dev-config file, we need to pass cluster, credential and context information to the empty file "dev-config".

 a) Cluster entry:
 ```